What Is Rate Limiting? Algorithms, Best Practices, and Implementation Guide

 • Where to Implement a Rate Limiter:

 • API Gateway: This is often the preferred location.
-An API Gateway (e.g., AWS API Gateway, Nginx, Kong) sits in front of your backend services and can apply rate limits before requests even reach your application logic, protecting your entire infrastructure.
+An API Gateway (e.g., Apache APISIX, AWS API Gateway, Nginx, Kong) sits in front of your backend services and can apply rate limits before requests even reach your application logic, protecting your entire infrastructure.

 • Application Layer: You can implement rate limiting directly within your application code.
 This offers fine-grained control (e.g., different limits per user role or endpoint) but requires more development effort and can consume application resources.